 Why should I choose the Colorado Fetal Care Center for FETO?

-Babies with CDH cared for since 2012
+patients with CDH treated since 2012

-Of patients delivered on site
+Of patients delivered on-site in 2021

 Hearing that you and your child need a fetoscopic procedure can be scary, but knowing that you're in the hands of experts can relieve some of the worry.
 At the Colorado Fetal Care Center, we provide world-class care for mothers and their unborn babies.
 We offer fetoscopy and FETO surgery that improves outcomes for babies with congenital diaphragmatic hernia, twin-to-twin transfusion syndrome, amniotic band syndrome and more.